Ayman Nassar

 2. AORC_Zone_Data_Retrieval.ipynb

-The first retrieves data for one point.
-The second retrieves data for areas specified interactively or via an uploaded shapefile.
+The first retrieves data for a point in the area of the US covered, specified using geographic coordinates.
+The second retrieves data for areas specified via an uploaded polygon shapefile.

-These notebooks programmatically retrieve the data from Amazon Web Services (https://registry.opendata.aws/noaa-nws-aorc/), and in the case of Zone data retrieval average the data over the zones specified.
+These notebooks programmatically retrieve the data from Amazon Web Services (https://registry.opendata.aws/noaa-nws-aorc/), and in the case of shapefile data retrieval average the data over the shapes in the given shapefile.

 The notebooks provided are coded to retrieve data from AORC version 1.1 released in ZARR format in December 2023.

-From https://registry.opendata.aws/noaa-nws-aorc/ the Analysis Of Record for Calibration (AORC) is a gridded record of near-surface weather conditions covering the continental United States and Alaska and their hydrologically contributing areas.
+The Analysis Of Record for Calibration (AORC) is a gridded record of near-surface weather conditions covering the continental United States and Alaska and their hydrologically contributing areas (https://registry.opendata.aws/noaa-nws-aorc/).
 It is defined on a latitude/longitude spatial grid with a mesh length of 30 arc seconds (~800 m), and a temporal resolution of one hour.
 Elements include hourly total precipitation, temperature, specific humidity, terrain-level pressure, downward longwave and shortwave radiation, and west-east and south-north wind components.
 It spans the period from 1979 across the Continental U.S. (CONUS) and from 1981 across Alaska, to the near-present (at all locations).
 This suite of eight variables is sufficient to drive most land-surface and hydrologic models and is used as input to the National Water Model (NWM) retrospective simulation.
-While the native AORC process generates netCDF output, the data was post-processed to create a cloud optimized Zarr formatted equivalent for dissemination using cloud technology and infrastructure.
+While the original NOAA process generated AORC data in netCDF format, the data has been post-processed to create a cloud optimized Zarr formatted equivalent that NOAA also disseminates.

 Show More